 The old-fashioned heritage livestock & poultry are capable of being be harvested at a variety of ages which broadens the range of flavors and textures you can experience on your plate.
 The older the animal at harvest, the more intense the flavor of the meat but the texture increases as well resulting in each harvest age providing a unique eating experience.

-You support your local farmer's efforts to strengthen local food shed sustainability by reproducing purebred livestock & poultry on farm
+You support your local farmer's efforts to strengthen local food shed sustainability by reproducing purebred livestock & poultry on farm & farms are regional assets also in need of conservation.

 Q: How do I know I am buying authentic heritage poultry or livestock?